cvillecsteele/webtorrent-cljs/README.md

 ## Usage

-In your project.clj, add to your :dependencies:
+In your project.clj, add to your `:dependencies`:

     [webtorrent-cljs "0.1.0"]

-A trival example:
+A trivial example:

     (ns example
       (:require-macros